Barbara de Loor

 Barbara de Loor (born 26 May 1974) is a Dutch retired speed skater who was specialised in the middle long and longer distances, over 1000 to 5000 meters.

+Biography

-De Loor will be known in history as a talented skater who often ended up just after the awarded medal positions, which already started in her junior years when she became 6th and 4th at the World Junior Championships in 1992 and 1993 respectively.
-A few years later after she made the step to the seniors she qualified for the All-around World Championships and finished there in 9th position.
-That same year she reached two top-10 rankings at the World Single Distance Championships, while participating in three distances (8th over 3000 and 5000 meters, as well as 11th over 1500 meters).
-This was however also the year that she achieved her first international medal, by becoming third at the European All-around Championships, claiming the bronze.
+In her junior years De Loor was 6th and 4th at the World Junior Speed Skating Championships in 1992 and 1993.
+She participated in the 1994 World Allround Speed Skating Championships for women, but did not qualify for the final 5000m; in 1997, she did and finished 9th overall.
+She reached two top-10 rankings at the 1997 World Single Distance Speed Skating Championships, participating in three distances (8th in 3000m and 5000m, and 11th in 1500m).
+This was also the year that she achieved her first international medal: bronze at the 1997 European Speed Skating Championships.